0xPolygon/foundry-template/CONTRIBUTING.md

 - In case of a PATCH version
   - changelog
   - summary of fixes
-- Deployment information
+- Deployment information (can be copied from the generated log files)
-- TODO
+  - Addresses of the deployed contracts